German Sentence Structure

 But why?

-So, how can we confidently put sentences together, knowing that all the elements are in an order that makes sense?
+So, how can we confidently build sentences that make sense?

 Let's continue, to find out.